-What do you hope that people feel when watching your performance in Little Death Club?
+What do you hope that people feel when watching your performances?

 Most of all I want people to feel entertained.
 Even if it’s for the briefest moment, I hope the audience will be transported to a place where they can forget all the woes of everyday life.